Hensleigh Wedgwood: Early life

 Wedgwood was born at Tarrant Gunville in Dorset, the fourth son of Josiah Wedgwood II and Elizabeth Allen of Cresselly, Pembrokeshire.

 He was educated at Rugby School, then entered St John's College, Cambridge in 1820 but switched to Christ's College the following year.
-Though he did well in maths, graduating as 8th wrangler, he finished bottom in the classical tripos at Cambridge in 1824, for which he was awarded the first "wooden wedge", equivalent to the wooden spoon, and jokingly named for him.
+Although he did well in maths, graduating as 8th wrangler, he finished bottom in the classical tripos at Cambridge in 1824, for which he was awarded the first "wooden wedge", equivalent to the wooden spoon, and jokingly named for him.

 Career

 After leaving Cambridge, Wedgwood read for the chancery bar.
 In 1828, he qualified as a barrister, but never practised.
 Between 1831 and 1837, he served as a police magistrate and sat at the Surrey magistrates' court at Union Hall, Southwark.

 A notable case that came before him during his tenure was that of James Pratt and John Smith in 1835, whom he committed to trial after their arrest for homosexual acts.
 After their trial and conviction at the Central Criminal Court, the two became the last to be executed for sodomy in England.
 This was in spite of Wedgwood himself calling for a commutation of their death sentences in a letter to the Home Secretary.

-Wedgwood resigned from the magistracy after deciding that one of his duties, the administrations of oaths, was inconsistent with the commandments of the New Testament.
+In 1837, Wedgwood resigned from the magistracy after deciding that one of his duties, the administrations of oaths, was inconsistent with the commandments of the New Testament.
 Between 1838 and 1849, he held the post of Registrar of Metropolitan Public Carriage.

 His main fields of study were philology and etymology.
 His Dictionary of Etymology was published in 1857.
 He was a founding member of the Philological Society.